 Great Blue Heron Range Map

-Most of the time, they will either be motionless or moving very slowly through the water, looking for their prey.
+Most of the time, they will either be motionless or slowly moving through the water, looking for their prey.
 But watch them closely because when an opportunity presents itself, these herons will strike quickly and ferociously to grab something to eat.
-Common foods include fish, frogs, reptiles, small mammals, and even other birds.
+Common foods include fish, frogs, reptiles, small mammals, and other birds.

 - Small heron with a long, dagger-like bill.

 - Their back is gray-green.
-Head and neck are chestnut-brown, except for the green-black cap on the head.
+The head and neck are chestnut-brown, except for the green-black cap on the head.